 The amnesty exception has made me more inclined to trade Andre Iguodala.
 In the past, I was only open to trading Andre Iguodala if you got a similar level star, a top draft pick, or were able to get rid of Elton Brand's contract as well.
 Now that Elton Brand's contract can easily be removed from the equation, the Sixers have the opportunity to get significantly under the salary cap, gaining flexibility for future signings and opening doors in trades that don't exist to capped out teams (think Kyrie Irving).

-There's a market for Andre Iguodala, and getting an expiring contract and a later-than-previously-required first round pick shouldn't be all that difficult of a seal to a legitimate contending team.
+There's a market for Andre Iguodala, and getting an expiring contract and a later-than-previously-required first round pick shouldn't be all that difficult of a sell to a legitimate contending team.
 His talents are wasted away on the Sixers, out of place, under-appreciated and running out of time.
 About to turn 28 years old and having logged 21,000 NBA minutes Iguodala isn't yet in decline, but whether he'll still be in his prime once Jrue Holiday and Evan Turner are off their rookie contracts is up for debate.
 On a team that's unlikely to contend for a championship while he's still in his prime, it doesn't make sense to keep Iguodala around if 1) You can still get value for him, and 2) He has the chance of limiting your chances of bringing in a legitimate superstar, especially now with the amnesty clause and the increased flexibility that allows.

 With Iguodala gone, it allows a better chance to evaluate the young guards still under their rookie contracts, and allows you to better assess what you have in them going forward, and what you still need to acquire going forward.
 That's not to say Iguodala is a selfish player or that he's preventing Jrue Holiday from shining, or the reason for Evan Turner's struggles.
 But Iguodala will always get some of the end of game situations and he'll always be utilized as a half-court initiator, and if he's not around we can get a better idea of how capable Jrue Holiday is in these situations, and force him into assuming more of a role than he may naturally take as he defers, to some level, the veteran team leader.